devhawala/dodo/printsvc-configuration.md

 in the "central" Dodo machine is provided, however the configuration parameters are commented out in the Dodo configuration, so the print service is not started by default.

-The `printservice.outputDirectory` is located in the subdirectory `poseidon` where the `.ip`, `.interpress`, `.ps` files will be written.
+The `printservice.outputDirectory` is located in the subdirectory `prt-poseidon` where the `.ip`, `.interpress`, `.ps` files will be written.

-This directory has the subdirectory `res` where the `IPPROC.PS` file should be copied to and which already has a sample (Linux) script `postprocess-ps.sh` for converting the generated Postscript file to PDF.
+This directory has the subdirectory `res` where the `IPPROC.PS` file should be copied to and which already has the sample scripts `postprocess-ps.cmd` (Windows) and `postprocess-ps.sh` (Unixoids) for converting the generated Postscript file to PDF.
+These scripts use GhostScript for this and require the directories `bin` and `lib` of the GhostScript installation to be in the `PATH` environment variable.

+If the PFB font files coming with GlobalView 2.1 (usually in `C:\PSFONTS`) are copied to the subdirectory `pfb` (in `res`), the above sample scripts will automatically add the `pfb` directory to the FONTPATH for GhostScript, so texts in the "Classic" and "Modern" fonts in the created PDF should look much more like in the original printouts compared to the default PostScript substitution fonts when using `IPPROC.PS` alone.

 ### Limitations